 The 7 Most Common Cybersecurity Mistakes Companies Make

 As cyber criminals everywhere pivot their "business models," this doesn't mean an end, and business leaders should all be on high alert.
-At the beginning of the pandemic in 2020, INTERPOL released a report that found that as more people were working remotely, businesses became contactless, and internet usage rapidly grew.
+At the beginning of the pandemic in 2020, INTERPOL released a report that found that businesses became contactless as more people worked remotely, and internet usage rapidly grew.
 Based on IBM's Cost of Insider Threats Report, the numbers don't lie; SMB lost a massive $2.64 billion from cyberattacks massive $2.64 billion from cyberattacks based on IBM's Cost of Insider Threats Report.

 1. Choosing Not to Use Multifactor Authentication Apps (MFA)